- News & Views

-“If brands want this new generation of imposing consumers to pay attention, they need to be braver, bolder, and take more chances than ever before.” rise of purposeful brands makes it easy for companies to be “cultural poseurs” rather than doers.
+“If brands want this new generation of imposing consumers to pay attention, they need to be braver, bolder, and take more chances than ever before.”
+BBMG speaks to how the rise of purposeful brands makes it easy for companies to be “cultural poseurs” rather than doers.
 Be the latter.

 Being brave means letting go of the way things have always been done.
 BBMG’s 2016 report, Five Human Aspirations & The Future of Brands, explores five trends motivating “aspirational” consumers — a growing segment seeking to “support companies and brands that have a purpose of making a positive difference in society through their products, services, and operations.”
 Yet, half of this segment cannot name a single purposeful brand, signaling to purpose-led companies that they need comprehensive and layered actions to win the trust and loyalty of aspirational consumers.

 Companies driving societal change need to check their “normalcy” at the door.
 Think big and act bigger.
 Take chances.
 Do something that changes the world.